Data Risk Management: Framework, Assessment & Strategies

 M-Trends 2025 found that stolen credentials now account for 16% of initial infection vectors.
 That’s up from 10% in 2023.
 Attackers use credentials more because they work.

 Credential intelligence catches these attacks at the source.
-When your monitoring platform detects employee passwords in stealer logs or breach dumps, you force password resets before exploitation occurs.
+When your monitoring platform detects employee passwords in stealer logs or breach dumps, you force password resets early enough to prevent the attack.

-Understanding where credentials come from helps you choose the right solutions.
-The source matters because it determines how fresh and exploitable the credentials are.
+The source of stolen credentials matters because it controls how fresh and exploitable they are.

 Infostealers are the primary source of exploitable credentials today.
 When someone downloads a fake software crack or clicks a malicious link, their device gets infected.
 The infostealer immediately harvests every saved password in their browser and active session cookies.
 This stolen data flows through infostealer channels where criminals buy and sell access.